AWS DDoS Resiliency Best Practices Overview

 • AWS Production network is segregated from the Amazon Corporate network and requires a separate set of credentials for logical access.

-Networking Monitoring & Protection
+Network Monitoring & Protection

 AWS utilizes a wide variety of automated monitoring systems to provide a high level of service performance and availability.
 These tools monitor server and network usage, port scanning activities, application usage, and unauthorized intrusion attempts.
 The tools have the ability to set custom performance metrics thresholds for unusual activity.

-AWS network provides protection against traditional network security issues
+AWS network provides protection against traditional network security issues:

 3. IP spoofing – AWS-controlled, host-based firewall infrastructure will not permit an instance to send traffic with a source IP or MAC address other than its own.

 4. Port Scanning – Unauthorized port scans by Amazon EC2 customers are a violation of the AWS Acceptable Use Policy.
 When unauthorized port scanning is detected by AWS, it is stopped and blocked.
-Penetration/Vulnerability testing can be performed only on your own instances, with mandatory prior approval, and must not violate the AWS Acceptable Use Policy.

 Secure Design Principles